lmiller1990/python-opencv-lake-recognition/README.md

 lower = BGR - 10
 ```

-Now add two functions: `read_image`, to get the image we willbe operating on, and `find_mask`, which applies the thresholding with `inRange`.
+Now add two functions: `read_image`, to get the image we will be operating on, and `find_mask`, which applies the thresholding with `inRange`.

 ```py
 def read_image(path):